1Computer1/1computer1.github.io/_posts/2021-07-15-variance-and-subtyping.md

 const catBox2: PhantomBox<Cat> = dogBox; // Works in doing absolutely crazy stuff!
 ```

+In practice, this is rarely seen in most languages[^phantom].

 ## Function Types

 To facilitate later understanding, we also want to talk about variance in function types.